Saudi Arabia–Senegal relations

 Saudi Arabia–Senegal relations are the current and historical relations between Saudi Arabia and Senegal.
 Saudi Arabia has an embassy in Dakar while Senegal has an embassy in Riyadh and a consulate in Jeddah.

 Both being dominated by Sunni Islam, Saudi Arabia and Senegal have developed a strong relationship.
-Two nations have recently supported each other in diplomatic issues.

 Current relations

 Yemeni Civil War

 Since the beginning of Yemeni Civil War, Senegal has participated as part of Saudi-led coalition against the Houthis, a Shia rebel group native to Yemen.
 Senegal has promised to deploy over 2,100 troops to Saudi Arabia.
 However, this promise has never been resolved.

 Iran

 Although it maintains a close tie with Iran, Senegal is cautious of Iran's influence in the country.
 In response, Saudi Arabia has tried to counter Iranian influence in the African nation.